macbeers/GEOS505_Beers_fall2022/README.md

 Email: [thomasbeers@u.boisestate.edu](mailto:thomasbeers@u.boisestate.edu)

+### My Research

+I study intermittent streams.
+Research is done in the Dry Creek Experimental Watershed where I have mapped the extent and location of stream drying.
+Additionally, my research is focused on further developing mechanistic understandings of what drives stream drying at the reach scale using subsurface flow measurements, water chemsitry measurements, and presence/absence of water measurements.

 #### SMART Goals
 | Specific      | Measureable | Acheivable  | Relevant | Time-bound |
 | ------------- |:-----------:| :----------:| :-------:| :---------:|